Climb Denali (Mt. McKinley) 20,320 ft / 6,194 m

 Q: What about skis vs. snowshoes for the lower glacier?

 A: Most of our West Buttress expeditions carry snowshoes for use when there is deep fresh snow or for when the glacier is melting out and the trail is sloppy.
 Snowshoes are convenient in that they are light and easy to use.
-For experienced skiers we offer certain departure dates for Denali ski expeditions.
+For experienced skiers we might be able to offer certain departure dates for Denali ski expeditions.
 We caution anyone considering the ski option to be realistic about his or her abilities.
 Skiing with a full pack and a sled requires a different set of skills than shredding down the black diamond mogul run at your local resort.
-If you are a skier and would like to both travel on skis and have the opportunity to make some turns, please consider one of our Ski Denali expeditions.
+We are no longer able to offer the opportunity to ski unroped on Denali, as in 2013, the National Park Service decided that such an activity is not appropriate on Denali.

 Q: I’ve never been to high altitudes before; is this reason for concern?